 - £250 each

-- publication on our website and in a linen-bound mini publication available in The Oxford Collection.
+- publication on our website and in a linen-bound mini publication available at the Mogford Prize, awards ceremony.

 All shortlisted entrants will be invited to the Mogford Prize Party hosted by Jeremy Mogford at Quod Restaurant & Bar, Oxford, UK.
 Each will receive a night’s accommodation at one of The Oxford Collection hotels and all travel expenses agreed in advance will be covered by Jeremy Mogford including, where necessary, economy flights.